|Lat/Lon:||43.53870°N / 5.64440°E|

-Baou des Vespres is one of several limestone rock structures belonging to the wide massif named Montagne Sainte Victoire, South of France, Aix-en-Provence, a symbol of Provence.
+Baou des Vespres is one of the several limestone structures belonging to the wide massif named Montagne Sainte Victoire, South of France, Aix-en-Provence, a symbol of Provence.
 Montagne Sainte-Victoire appears as a huge rocky bastion 18 kilometer long with a 7 kilometer long summit plateau.
 This charmer massif, rising from the Mediterranean plains with its immaculate rocks, exerts an extraordinary appeal even if observed from a distance.
 A perfect area for walking, but even more to climb.
 The rock climbing destination at Sainte Victoire is the South face, which counts around 1000 routes, 29 or more sectors and 7 separate parking lots, an astounding space to climb up a surprisingly sticky limestone.
-There are a lot of single pitch routes, but also high walls, plenty of long and adventurous climbing routes.
+There are a lot of single pitch routes, but also high walls with plenty of long and adventurous climbing routes.
 Baou des Vespres is one of these latter.
 With its stunning East wall, the Baou des Vespres constitutes one of the major walls of the Sainte Victoire massif and it's located more or less in the central part of the long rocky bastion that forms the S face of the Montagne Sainte Victoire.
 Although relatively short (140 meters), its routes are stiff and still nowadays remain parsimoniously equipped.

 By plane - Sainte Victoire massif is situated 35 km from Marseille and 180 km from Nice, so the best option is to fly to Marseille or Nice and rent a car.